trevismd/permutations-stats/README.md

 ## Perspective
 * Wilcoxon's statistic W
-* If sample sizes are and/or the number of iterations are small, acceleration is not expected with Numba and numpy alone could be the fastest option.
-Thresholds for numba use will be better determined to decide the function to call (without user intervention).
+* If sample sizes and/or the number of iterations are small, acceleration is not expected with `numba`, and using `numpy` alone should be the fastest option.
+Thresholds for `numba` use will be better determined to decide the function to call (without user intervention).

+## License
+GPL v.3 no later version.

 ## Cite
-If you find this software useful for your work, please cite ...
+If you find this software useful for your academic work, please cite ...
 TBD.

 ## References
 > [1] Brunner, E. and Munzel, U. (2000), The Nonparametric Behrens‐Fisher